muratk3n/thirdwave/en/2019/05/geton.md

 "Get on with it" is a common phrase heard among the Brexiter citizens.
 "Ok, we voted and now you do your job" kinda statement.
-Except such citizens need to understand that UK officials *didn't* do their job by framing a question too much for your dumbass to handle.
+Except, such citizens need to understand, UK officials *didn't* do their job by framing a question too much for your dumbass to handle.
 This is a perfect example of an idiom seemingly suggesting a course of action, but the action is shit.
 "Get on with it" - what